-Any woman delivering at UC San Diego can request an on-call volunteer doula through the Hearts & Hands Program.
+Any woman delivering with UC San Diego Health can request an on-call volunteer doula through the Hearts & Hands Program.
 This is a free service, and hospital staff can call for a doula at a mother's request at any hour.

-Doulas are a helpful addition at any kind of birth, including inductions and C-section births.
-When a doula is called in for a mother-to-be, she stays with her continuously until her baby is born, no matter how long it takes and regardless of whether pain medications are used or whether complications develop.
+Doulas are a helpful addition at any kind of birth, including induced labors and C-section births.
+When a doula is called in for a mother-to-be, she stays with her continuously until her baby is born, no matter how long it takes and regardless of whether pain medications (including epidurals) are used or whether complications develop.
 Our doulas attend births in Labor & Delivery or the Birth Center, and with midwives or physicians.

 What Is a Doula?

 A doula is trained to give one-on-one support to women in labor.
 She provides non-medical physical and emotional care to the birthing mother and may also lend a hand with communications between the mother, her family and the hospital staff.